-“A cold shower is not a lot of fun, but it makes the body adapt rather quickly,” says John Castellani, a US physiologist and researcher who studied how people react and adapt to the cold.
-He suggests starting with a simple exposure to a cold shower - say, for 15 seconds - and adding 10 seconds every day (after you have stood this time, you can increase the temperature of the water).
+"Cold showers aren't fun, but they make the body adapt pretty quickly," says John Castellani, a US Army physiologist who has studied how humans react and adapt to cold.
+He suggests starting with a simple cold shower — say, for 15 seconds — and adding 10 seconds each day (after you’ve stood this time, you can increase the temperature of the water).

 Cold showers and other cold exposures are safe for most and may even be beneficial to your health.
 But people at risk for heart disease need to be careful.

-“The first thing that happens when you are exposed to the cold is a narrowing of your blood vessels and an increase in blood pressure,” Castellani says.
-“Therefore, exposure to cold - especially severe cold, such as jumping into an ice lake - can cause a heart attack or other problems in people suffering from heart disease.”
+“The first thing that happens when you are exposed to cold is constriction of your blood vessels and an increase in blood pressure,” says Castellani.
+“So exposure to cold - especially extreme cold such as jumping into an icy lake - can cause heart attacks or other problems in people with heart disease.”

-But if your heart is healthy and you strive to use the body’s natural ability to adapt to the cold, a week of trembling - and perhaps a few sessions of a cold shower - should work.
+But if your heart is healthy and you strive to harness the body's natural ability to adapt to the cold, a week of shaking - and perhaps a few cold showers - should do the trick.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program